Rhythmic Sabbatical Fellowship

 In 2025, after an extensive community engagement process, we are offering something different: the Rhythmic Sabbatical Fellowship.
 This opportunity was designed for those who cannot take 3 continuous months off.
 Existing, conventional sabbatical programs tend to be off-limits for these leaders.

-The Rhythmic Sabbatical Fellowship is a 6-month program running from May to November 2025.
+The Rhythmic Sabbatical Fellowship is an 8-month program running from April to November 2025.
 Each month, our fellows will take a certain period off to rest and reclaim their own time.
 We are accepting both Individual and Group Applications.
 More details below.

 What is the Rhythmic Sabbatical Fellowship?